Ray (L'Arc-en-Ciel album)

 Ray is the seventh album by L'Arc-en-Ciel, released on July 1, 1999, simultaneously with Ark.
 It reached number two on the Oricon chart, behind only Ark, and sold over two million copies, being certified by the RIAJ.

 Track listing

 Covers

 "Shinshoku ~lose control~" was covered by Fantôme Iris, a fictional visual kei band from multimedia franchise Argonavis from BanG Dream! on their first solo live Fantôme Iris 1st LIVE -C'est la vie!-.
+"Honey" and "Snow Drop" were covered by Eric Martin and Boyz II Men, respectively, on L'Arc-en-Ciel Tribute; a different mix of Martin's cover was later included on his cover album Mr. Rock Vocalist.